panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

 * **Context** of an invocation is the value of `this` within function body.
 * **Scope** of a function is the set of variables and functions accessible within a function body.

-*Before I continue, allow me to make a recommendation.*
+*Before I go on, let me recommend something to you.*

 *If you want to significantly improve your JavaScript knowledge, take the  amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
 Use the coupon code "DMITRI" and get up to 20% discount!*